San Isidoro y San Leandro Western Orthodox Catholic Church of the Hispanic Mozarabic Rite: History

 Over time, the neighborhood became more Russian and Ukrainian, and the German, Polish, and Hungarian population moved uptown.
-The congregation purchased and relocated to the St. Elizabeth of Hungary Church in the Upper East Side in 1917, and the building was sold to the Russian Greek Orthodox Church of the Holy Trinity sometime before 1930.
+The congregation purchased and relocated to the St. Elizabeth of Hungary Church on the Upper East Side in 1917, and the building was sold to the Russian Greek Orthodox Church of the Holy Trinity sometime before 1930.

 The building was sold again in 1975, to become the San Isidoro y San Leandro Western Orthodox Catholic Church of the Hispanic Mozarabic Rite.

 In popular culture

 The church appears on the cover of rapper Kool Moe Dee's 1987 album How Ya Like Me Now.